 The Renal KPI working group includes a cross section of health professionals spanning the chronic kidney disease (CKD) continuum.
 The group developed four key performance indicators related to CKD and dialysis.
 The Renal Transplant working group of the VRCN developed another two KPIs related to renal transplantation.
-The membership of each group is listed in Appendix 1.
+The membership of the current KPI working group is listed in Appendix 1.